offensive-packaging/documentation/aflplusplus/index.md

                    Note: not precise and can have several more executions.

  Other stuff:
-   -M/-S id      - distributed mode (see docs/parallel_fuzzing.md)
+   -M/-S id      - distributed mode (-M sets -Z and disables trimming)
+                   see docs/fuzzing_in_depth.md#c-using-multiple-cores
+                   for effective recommendations for parallel fuzzing.
-                   -M auto-sets -D, -Z (use -d to disable -D) and no trimming -F path       - sync to a foreign fuzzer queue directory (requires -M, can be specified up to 32 times)
+   -F path       - sync to a foreign fuzzer queue directory (requires -M, can
+                   be specified up to 32 times)
    -T text       - text banner to show on the screen